deepakk95/webdriverIO/readme.md

 1. Install node.js in the system.
 2. Create a new folder open it in any editor ( Ex.
 Vs code ).
 3. Enter the following commands in terminal:
-“npm i --save-dev install @wdio/cli” &nbsp; &nbsp;&nbsp;&nbsp;// to get webdriverio dependency.
+“npm i --save-dev install @wdio/cli”     &nbsp;&nbsp;// to get webdriverio dependency.
 “npx wdio config -y”               &nbsp; &nbsp;&nbsp;&nbsp; // Create a new configuration file to run test cases from test runner.
                                    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; // npx search for executable file in node_modules folder.